apaquino/graphql-github-wrapper/README.md

 ```
 npm install
 ```
-Then this command to start the Server
+Then this command to start the GraphQL Server

 ```
 npm start